Event analytics in OpenSearch Observability allow you to create data visualizations using Piped Processing Language (PPL) queries.

 Correlating logs and traces

 TraceId field to your logs, you can view the correlated trace information in the event explorer log details.
-This method lets you correlate logs and traces that correspond to the same execution context.
+This method correlates logs and traces that correspond to the same execution context.
+The following demo shows this feature in action.

 Viewing surrounding events

-If you want to know more about a log event you’re looking at, you can select View surrounding events to get a bigger picture of what was happening around the time of interest.
+If you need more information about a log event, you can select View surrounding events to gain a more comprehensive understanding of the context around the time of interest.
+The following demo shows this feature in action.

-You can also choose intervals and switch between them to dictate how often live tail should stream live logs.
-This feature is similar to the CLI’s
+With Live Tail, you can select intervals and seamlessly switch between them to control the frequency of live log streaming.
+This functionality is similar to the

-tail -f command in that it only retrieves the most recent live logs by possibly eliminating a large portion of live logs.
-Live tail also provides you with the total count of live logs received by OpenSearch during the live stream, which you can use to better understand the incoming traffic.
+tail -f CLI command, as it retrieves only the most recent live logs, potentially eliminating a significant portion of live logs.
+Live Tail displays the total number of live logs received by OpenSearch during the live stream, offering insight into incoming traffic patterns.
+The following demo shows this feature in action.